Maildir: Technical operation

-By 2000, the author of qmail recommended to append the value of a per-process counter to the PID, whose value should be incremented after each delivery, and the rate-limiting suggestion had been dropped.
+By 2000, the qmail author recommended in an updated specification to append the value of a per-process counter to the PID, whose value should be incremented after each delivery.
+The rate-limiting recommendation to "wait two seconds" was dropped.

 By 2003, the recommendations had been further amended to require that instead of the PID and counter, the middle part of the filename should be created by "concatenating enough of the following strings to guarantee uniqueness" even in the face of multiple simultaneous deliveries to the same maildir from one or more processes: